Selling a Problem Property

 Selling a problem property using an auctioneer

-If you decide to sell through an auctioneer, you can save yourself a lot of time and work because they’ll handle most of the aspects of the sale.
+If you decide to sell your house by auction, you can save yourself a lot of time and work because they’ll handle most of the aspects of the sale.
 They’ll advertise your home and give you a set date for when the auction will take place, giving you a fairly quick schedule and relative certainty for selling your home.
 Selling this way can be a good choice because buyers at auctions are typically more open to problem properties, and you might start a bidding war that achieves a higher sale price.

 However, there are some drawbacks with this method, not least the fact that you don’t know what final sale price you’re going to achieve until the auction is over.
 This can be a very stressful situation and also not an advisable approach if you are relying on selling your home for a certain price.
 You’ll also be liable for paying the auctioneer fees for their work, but you might be able to pass these on to the high bidder.